project-serum/serum-dex/docs/node-setup.md

 to crank.)

-If the rewards vendor's vault becomes empty or if the node leader's Entity stake balance ever transitions to **inactive**, then the vendor will refuse to pay outside rewards to the node leader until the vault is funded or the node becomes **active** again.
+If the rewards vendor's vault becomes empty or if the node leader's Entity stake balance ever transitions to **inactive**, then the vendor will refuse to pay rewards to the node leader until the vault is funded and/or the node becomes **active** again.

 ## Install Rust